gidavies/AzureDevOps-UKGovRefArch/README.md

 4. Provide a resource group.
 We'll create a new resource group and use a variable (for reuse within and across the stages).
 Add a variable name in the form $(variablename), e.g. $(IaaSWebRG)
 <img src="images/S6_6.jpg" width="624"/>
 5. Set the location to the region of your choice.
 6. In the Template setting, select the ellipsis button and navigate to and select the virtualnetwork.azuredeploy.json file.
-This is being found via the linked artifacts that you configured earlier:
+This is located via the linked artifacts that you configured earlier:
 <img src="images/S6_7.jpg" width="624"/>
 7. In this example there are no template parameters that need to be set so that's all that needs to be set for this task.
 You might want to rename the task and then save your changes:
 <img src="images/S6_8.jpg" width="624"/>